-The Enhanced Day Ahead Market (EDAM) has been proposed and would build on the success of the EIM in pursuit of reliability, economic, and environmental benefits through increased regional coordination and resource optimization.
+The voluntary Enhanced Day Ahead Market (EDAM) has been proposed and would build on the success of the EIM in pursuit of reliability, economic, and environmental benefits through increased regional coordination and resource optimization.
 It would provide additional market efficiency by integrating renewable resources using dayahead unit commitment and scheduling across a larger area.
-The EDAM proposal is in an advanced stage of development through a public/stakeholder process as of November 2022.

-- California Independent
+The EDAM will launch in 2026 with the participation of PacifiCorp and Portland General Electric (PGE), with additional participants committed to join in 2027 and beyond.

-System Operator (CAISO)
+California Independent System Operator (CAISO)

-- 2.3.5.5 Washington: I 937 Energy Independence Act (EIA)
+2.3.5.5 Washington: I 937 Energy Independence Act (EIA)